skipyas0/prompt_optimization/README.md

 - personal email: skipyas0@gmail.com

 ## TODOs
-- implement checkpoints to run longer evolutions in more compute sessions, redesign logging to capture all info for continuing the run
-- create stronger baselines
+- Change final eval to account for new baseline and for prompt saving changes, copy prompts from old run if continuing

 ## Tested models
 - hugging-quants/Meta-Llama-3.1-70B-Instruct-AWQ-INT4 (2 A100)